robotique-udes/rover_documentation/doc/electrical/KiCad Project Guidelines.md

 8. Drag and drop all generated file into the new `latest` folder -Your files you look like this [Project structure convention](KiCad%20Project%20Guidelines.md#Project%20Structure)

-9. You should now be able to start working on your project
+9. Open your new project
+10. Open the schematics
+11. Finally configure the variables in File->Schematic Setup->Text Variables
 ## Conventions
 - Project name should be *CapitalCamelCase*
 - You should only work in the *latest* folder.